* World shares turn lower on news of impasse over budget

 claims fell sharply last week were hopeful signs for an economy

-The Dow Jones industrial average was down 79.37
+The Dow Jones industrial average closed down 74.73

-European shares slipped from 18-month highs, led by a fall
+European shares slipped, led by a fall in heavyweight

-in heavyweight healthcare stocks, after uncertainty over the
+healthcare stocks, after uncertainty over the U.S. budget talks

-U.S. budget talks prompted investors to cash in an eight-session
+prompted investors to cash in an eight-session winning streak.

 The FTSEurofirst 300 index closed down 0.42 percent